zoho/zcrm-php-sdk/README.md

 ----------
 PHP SDK is installable through `composer`.
 Composer is a tool for dependency management in PHP.
 SDK expects the following from the client app.

 >Client app must have PHP 5.6 or above with  curl  extension enabled.

-Client library must be installed into client app though composer.
+> PHP SDK must be installed into client app though composer.

-The function ZCRMRestClient::initialize() must be called on startup of app.
+The function  ZCRMRestClient::initialize($configuration)  must be called on startup of app.

->MySQL should run in the same machine serving at the default port 3306.
-The database name should be "zohooauth".
-There must be a table "oauthtokens" with the columns "useridentifier"(varchar(100)), "accesstoken"(varchar(100)), "refreshtoken"(varchar(100)), "expirytime"(bigint).

-**If `token_persistence_path` provided in `oauth_configuration.properties` file, then persistence happens in file only.
-In this case, no need of MySQL** please create a empty file with name **zcrm_oauthtokens.txt** in the mentioned `token_persistence_path`
+>$configuration - Contains the configuration details as a key-value pair.

+Token persistence handling (storing and utilizing the oauth tokens) can be done in three ways.
+File, DB and Custom persistence.

 Installation of SDK through composer
 ------------------------------------